AssemblingTheFuture/zRobotics/README.md

 ### Introduction

-**uRobot** is a simple 4 DoF antropomorphic robot that can be used to analyze and develop kinematics and control algorithms as shown in our course [Robotics: from Kinematics to Control](https://www.udemy.com/course/robotica-de-la-cinematica-al-control/?referralCode=5FF404FC9C3C95DE6D11).
+**uRobot** is a simple 4 DoF antropomorphic robot that can be used to analyze and develop kinematics and control algorithms as shown in our courses [Control of Dynamical Systems](https://www.udemy.com/course/control-de-sistemas-dinamicos/?referralCode=74300CF3F21F98714329) & [Robotics: from Kinematics to Control](https://www.udemy.com/course/robotica-de-la-cinematica-al-control/?referralCode=5FF404FC9C3C95DE6D11).
 We hope this library will help you to start your journey in these amazing technologies!

 ![uRobot](images/uRobot.jpg "uRobot 0.1")